Under Hood Components: Engine, Motor, and More

 Brake Fluid Reservoir

-The brake fluid reservoir sits beneath the hood in front of the steering wheel, and it’s usually transparent for quickly checking fluid levels without opening it.
+The brake fluid reservoir is located beneath the hood, in front of the steering wheel, and is usually transparent, allowing for quick checking of fluid levels without opening it.
 For a smooth braking system, it’s essential to have this filled with the proper amount of fluid.

 Coolant Reservoir